National Field of Honour: History

-The National Field of Honour was founded and is maintained by the Last Post Fund, a charitable organization founded by Arthur Hair in 1909.
+The National Field of Honour was established and is maintained by the Last Post Fund, a charitable organization founded by Arthur Hair in 1909.

 The Last Post Fund's mission is to ensure that no Veteran is denied a dignified funeral and burial, as well as a military gravestone, due to insufficient funds at time of death.
 Its primary mandate is to deliver the Veterans Affairs Canada Funeral and Burial Program which provides funeral, burial and grave marking benefits for eligible Canadian and Allied Veterans.
-In addition to delivering the Funeral and Burial Program, the Last Post Fund supports other initiatives designed to honour the memory of Canadian and Allied Veterans.
+In addition to delivering the Funeral and Burial Program, the Last Post Fund National Field of Honour supports other initiatives designed to honour the memory of Canadian and Allied Veterans.

-The National Field of Honour was consecrated on September 21, 1930.
-As of 2010, more than 22,000 burials and interments have been made here.
-The National Field of Honour is distinct among Canadian military cemeteries in that all the headstones are laid flush with the ground.
-All Veterans whether they were Generals or Privates lie beside each other as equals.
-There are among them 16 war graves of World War II which are registered by the Commonwealth War Graves Commission.
+The National Field of Honour in Pointe-Claire was consecrated on September 21, 1930.
+As of 2025, more than 22,000 burials and interments have taken place here.
+The National Field of Honour is distinct among Canadian military cemeteries in that all headstones are laid flush with the ground.
+All Veterans, whether they were a General or a Private, lie beside each other as equals.
+There are 16 war graves from the Second World War, which are registered by the Commonwealth War Graves Commission.
+The number of graves from the major overseas wars is small in Canada because fallen soldiers were usually buried in overseas military cemeteries, as the bodies could not be transported long distances at that time.

-The National Field of Honour is opened to visitors from Monday to Friday, 8am to 4pm, but anyone can come and stroll the grounds over the weekend.
-As you stroll through the National Field of Honour, you will notice that each street is named to honour distinguished Canadian Veterans.
-There are also three commemorative circles which have been built to honour different war heroes.
-A new Columbarium has been added to the cemetery and Veterans' ashes can be placed into the Columbarium walls.
-A water garden has also been recently donated and in the summer you can sit beside the pond and examine beautiful flowers.
-There are benches all around the Field for visitors to relax and enjoy the landscape of history.
+The National Field of Honour is freely open to the public, the office is operated from Monday to Friday, 8:30am to 4pm.